dcos/dcos-docs/1.8/development/index.md

           "framework": true

-You can provide public access to your service through the admin router or by deploying your own proxy or router to the public agent node.
-It is recommend to use the admin router for scheduler configuration and control, allowing integration with the DC/OS web interface.
-It is also recommended to provide a CLI subcommand for command-line control of a RESTful service endpoint for the scheduler.
+You can provide public access to your service through the Admin Router or by deploying your own proxy or router to the public agent node.
+It is recommend to use the Admin Router for scheduler configuration and control, allowing integration with the DC/OS web interface.
+You can also provide a [CLI subcommand](/docs/1.8/development/cli-spec/) for command-line control of a RESTful service endpoint for the scheduler.

 # DC/OS service structure